Rani Chennabhairadevi: Reign of the Queen

 The remains of the Mirjan Fort and Kanur Fort from her reign can still be seen.
 She built the Chaturmukha Basadi in Karkala in 1562.
-The queen gave shelter in her kingdom to the Konkanis who sought refuge in Chennabhairadevi's kingdom to escape the conversion by the Portuguese.
+The queen gave shelter in her kingdom to the Saraswat Brahmins and Konkanis who sought refuge in Chennabhairadevi's kingdom to escape the conversion by the Portuguese.
 A Jain Rani helped to build and renovate many Shaiva, Vaishnava and Shakti temples.
 The Rani also assisted in the renovation of Yoganarasimha Swami Temple and Vardhamana Basadi in Baderu or Venupura.
 Abhinava Bhattakalanka of the Swadi Digambara Jain Math, author of the grammar book "Karnataka Shabdanushasana", was under the patronage of this queen.

 "Between Batikala (Bhatkala) and Goa there are places called Onor (Kanur), Marzen (Mirjan) and Ankola.
 I have heard that they export 5000 cruzados (a fifteenth century Portuguese gold coin) of pepper annually.
 These places were under the rule of the queen of Gerusoppe (Chennabhairadevi).
 These peppers are thicker, heavier and spicier than black pepper.
 These places should be taken under our control."